 The whole world knows, and has for years, that the haze is not just the product of ‘burning-off’ by a ragtag bunch of small farmers, but wholesale illegal clearance of what’s left of Sumatra’s peat forests by the managements of massive palm-oil plantations.

 And that many of these environmental vandals are so-called government-linked corporations which the respective ruling regimes involved are coy about naming because they and their cronies are the principal beneficiaries.

 (If there is fire and it cannot be done with simple tools, it is time to look at a more powerful one.
-One such tool would be the fire-fighting aircraft like the one made by Russia above – it is more effective once coupled with the traditional fire-fighting techniques on the ground.
+One such tool would be the fire-fighting aircraft like the one made by Russia above.
 Image source: http://02varvara.wordpress.com)